Welcome to HDAS - Healthcare Databases Advanced Search

 - Alert email - Here you can enter an email address to select if the alert should be sent to yourself or to a third party.
 If you leave the field blank, the alert will default to the address registered to your OpenAthens account.
 If you need to send the alert to multiple users, then you can add more than one address into the box.
 These can be separated by either a comma, colon or space.

-After you've completed these fields, clicking Save will store the alert on the system.
+After you have completed these fields, clicking Save will store the alert on the system.
 The entire search row will become yellow to indicate that an alert has been created and the bell icon will change colour.

 How do I know my alert has been set up correctly?